m8r0wn/EAPrimer/README.md

 * <a href="https://twitter.com/_RastaMouse/">_RastaMouse</a> - <a href="https://github.com/rasta-mouse/AmsiScanBufferBypass/blob/master/ASBBypass/Program.cs">AMSI Bypass</a>

 ## Notes
+* Built with .Net 4.0
-Checkout <a href="https://github.com/Flangvik/SharpCollection">SharpCollection</a> for hosted payloads to test it out!
+* Checkout <a href="https://github.com/Flangvik/SharpCollection">SharpCollection</a> for hosted payloads to test it out!